• Skip to primary navigation

 The second sign was periodic yet extreme abdominal pain.

 Because it was just sporadic, I thought it was LBM and not menstrual cramps.
-But for some patients with same cancer as I have, they considered abdominal pain with vaginal bleeding as alarming.
+But for some patients with the same cancer as I have, they considered abdominal pain with vaginal bleeding as alarming.

 The third sign I noticed was the on-and-off fever that lasted more than a week.